GTuritto/SourceCodeFlatener_Extension/PUBLISHING.md

 # Publishing to VS Code Marketplace

-This document explains how to publish the Source Code Flattener extension to the VS Code marketplace.
+This document explains how to publish the CodeFlattener extension to the VS Code marketplace.

 ## Prerequisites